 This team is here to help you feel content, healthy and supported.
 Please talk to them if you are experiencing difficulties.
 Support is available from their Student Funding, Counselling & Mental Wellbeing, Disability Inclusion, Keep On Track and Chaplaincy staff.
 You can find out more information about their services, along with their online resources on My Napier.

 Academic Integrity

 One of the things you will learn about is the importance of academic integrity.
 Additional information is available in My Napier on your responsibilities as a university student and as an academic about upholding the Academic Integrity, which is the moral code and ethical policy of academia.

-Our university Student Conduct Regulations are designed to maintain the integrity of your work and your award.
+Our university Academic Integrity Regulations designed to maintain the integrity of your work and your award.
 Any breach of these regulations intentionally or accidentally is investigated by the School.
-Each School has an Academic Integrity Lead (AIL) responsible for investigating allegations of breach of Academic Conduct Regulations.
+Each School has an Academic Integrity Officer (AIO) responsible for investigating allegations of breach of Academic Integrity Regulations.

 <Guidance for Programme Leaders completing this section: please insert the AIL’s name and contact details below.>

 Information Services (including IT and Library Services)